SmallObjectNetwork/website/README.md

-# website of OPEX Network
+# website of Small Object Network